ryanlimdx/tp/docs/DeveloperGuide.md

 We plan to allow nurses to view the corresponding patient's details while editing.
 This can be done by having the nurse
     first input only `edit INDEX` (as per the original command).
 The app will then show the patient's details.
     Subsequently, the nurse will be able to edit specific field(s) of the patient's details with a follow-up command, while referencing the patient data.

-Alternatively, we plan to allow nurses to edit the fields directly, after specifying the patient to be edited.

-Either approach will reduce accidental deletion of critical details.
+This will reduce accidental deletion of critical details.

 --------------------------------------------------------------------------------------------------------------------